pixelass/pforte/README.md

 Please take a look at [the Vercel example](./examples/vercel)

-## Why should I not use this in production
+## Why should I not use this in production?

 This library is currently a proof of concept and is potentially unsafe.
 If you want to help improve the security or just want to review the code, we would be very happy